Skip to main content

 This model uses April-July and 9-year cumulative dissolved reactive phosphorus loading from the Maumee River to predict the seasonal maximum bloom area.
 This simple two-term model explains 75% of the observed variability over 1985-2015 and has been used in seasonal forecasting since that time and continues to perform well.

-This model predicts, with uncertainty, the summer seasonal average hypoxic extent as a function of March-April average air temperature and the six-year cumulative total phosphorus load from the Detroit, Maumee, Raisin, Sandusky, and Cuyahoga rivers (78% of the total load to the central basin).
-This model augments a similar model (Del Giudice et al. 2018) by adding the Detroit River loads and extending the calibration period to 46 years (between 1959 and 2022).
-This model explains 80% of the interannual variability in hypoxia extent.
+This model predicts, with uncertainty, the summer seasonal average hypoxic extent as a function of March-April average air temperature and the cumulative total phosphorus load from the Detroit, Maumee, Raisin, Sandusky, and Cuyahoga rivers converted to the central basin load.
+This model augments similar models (Del Giudice et al. 2018, Scavia et al. 2024) by adding the Detroit River loads and extending the calibration period to 2024.
 In addition to predicting hypoxic extent as a function of phosphorus load, it considers the influence of climate change through the spring air temperature term.

 This model determines the maximum harmful algal bloom (HAB) biomass associated with the March - July phosphorus load from the Maumee River.
 It was initially developed in 2012, and then refined to consider seasonal temperature as a factor.
 The model uses measurements of HAB biomass and bioavailable phosphorus loads from the Maumee River as a key input.